 Disappearing into thin air: harnessing oxygen drop could eliminate cancers without harming healthy tissue

 A major advance towards targeting cancer without harming healthy tissue has been discovered by University of Bristol researchers.
 The team has found a way to exploit hypoxia (reduced oxygen levels) — a condition which occurs during the development of many common cancers and drives their progression and spread.
-The findings, which have implications for targeted oncology, are published today [24 August 2018] in the journal EMBO Molecular Medicine.
+The findings, which have implications for targeted oncology, were published on 24 August 2018 in the journal EMBO Molecular Medicine.